cloudknox/terraform-provider-cloudknox/documentation/provider/resources/resource_cloudknox_role_policy/resource_cloudknox_role_policy.md

 ---
 **NOTE**

+Not all parameters are required when declaring your `cloudknox_role_policy` resource.
+Some parameters only apply to certain Authorization System Types

 Use `filter_history_days` or `filter_history_start_time_millis` and `filter_history_end_time_millis` together as only one parameter will be considered when generating a policy.